epics-extensions/EPNix/docs/glossary.md

 **`.dbd` file**
-  A DataBase Definition file is an EPICS "configuration" file containing any sort of definitions except for record instances/implementations (like found in the `.db` and `.template` files), because record instances/implementations are fundamentally different from the other definitions.
+  A DataBase Definition file is an EPICS "configuration" file containing any sort of definitions except for record definitions (like found in the `.db` and `.template` files).

   A file containing record instances should never contain any of the other definitions and vice-versa.